tanhaei/ai-scheduling-exp/README.md

 If you use this dataset or code in your research, please cite the associated manuscript:

-Tanhaei, M., \& Alizadehsani, R. *Revisiting the "Impossible Region": An Empirical Study on the Security-Speed Trade-off of Generative Artificial Intelligence in Software Scheduling*.
-The Journal of Systems and Software.

 ## **⚖️ License**

 This project is licensed under the **MIT License**.
 You are free to use the data with appropriate attribution.